University of North Florida: Activities

-As of fall 2021, chapters of Kappa Sigma, Lambda Chi Alpha, and Pi Kappa Phi are unrecognized by UNF for conduct issues.
-Kappa Sigma is ineligible to return, while Lambda Chi Alpha is eligible to return.
+UNF has 32 Greek-lettered organizations.
+The chapters are advised by university staff.
+As of Fall 2021, chapters of Kappa Sigma, Lambda Chi Alpha, and Pi Kappa Phi are unrecognized by UNF for conduct issues.
+Kappa Sigma is ineligible to return, while Lambda Chi Alpha is.
 Pi Kappa Phi will be eligible to return in fall 2024.

 UNF has over 200 clubs and organizations for students.
 Intercollegiate club sports such as rugby, lacrosse, and ice hockey are available.
 Students also participate in intramural sports on campus like soccer, ultimate frisbee, and sand volleyball on campus.
 The UNF Alumni Association organizes the UNF Presidential Envoys, a group of UNF students who serve as ambassadors for the President and the university on campus and in the community.

-The Game Room is a place on campus for students to spend time and play games.
-The game room also offers weekly activities such as game tournaments, trivia night, and capture the flag.
-Athletic recreation on campus includes basketball and racquetball at UNF Arena, the Student Wellness Complex, two beach volleyball courts, and golf at the Hayt Golf Learning Center.

 Osprey Life and Productions is UNF's entertainment agency.
 The free events they put on for students include concerts, comedy shows, movies, games, karaoke, and open mic nights.

 The UNF Eco-Adventure Program allows students to use the miles of nature trails and multiple lakes on campus.
 The lakes are open to canoeing, kayaking, and catch-and-release, non-live-bait fishing.
 Students can also check out free outdoor equipment from the Eco-Adventure check out center.